|0332 ~ Phyllonorycter corylifoliella|

 Resident.
 Widespread and generally common throughout the British Isles.

-Just two records from the extreme east of the county.
+Just a handful of records, all from the extreme east of the county.

 Wingspan : M & F, 8-9mm.

 Many species of Phyllonorycter are extremely similar, great care should be given when separating these species.
 It is often impossible to separate the adults of some species.

 time & Voltinity

 Wherever the foodplant is found.

 Apple, pear, rowan, hawthorn, whitebeam and birch .